Project-1729/1729/RULES.md

 - You will be notified.
 The decision is final.
 - If you're unsure whether something can be shared: **Don’t share it.**

+PD: All public interaction must happen through the Discussions tab.
+If you are caught sharing solutions elsewhere, you'll be banned from all future games.

 Good luck,
 – Project 1729